 She has highly trained medical doctors working with her using the same techniques she has spent years honing.
 She frequently travels all over the world attending World Anti-ageing Congresses and Laser Forums to stay abreast of the most up-to-date non-surgical procedures.

 She is a sought-after speaker on anti-ageing and non-surgical facial rejuvenation techniques and body sculpting.
 She also has appeared on TV and radio many times discussing non-surgical aesthetic solutions and her advice can be read frequently in South Africa’s major publications.

-She was also part of the team that was responsible for integrating health renewal into the majority of the Renewal Institute centres across South Africa.
-Doctors at the Renewal Institute investigate the condition of the patient, establish if there are any underlying diseases and correct deficiencies before dis "ease” sets in.
+She was also part of the team that was responsible for integrating health renewal into the majority of the Renewal Institute centers across South Africa.
+Doctors at the Renewal Institute investigate the condition of the patient, establish if there are any underlying diseases, and correct deficiencies before dis "ease” sets in.

 The Renewal Institute has come a long way since it was first launched in 2005.
-It has grown to incorporate renewal in skin, body, health, hair and sleep as well as the Oasis Spa and the online store.
-There are now 16 centres across South Africa’s major cities and four Oasis Spas.
+It has grown to incorporate renewal in skin, body, health, hair, and sleep as well as the Oasis Spa and the online store.
+There are now 16 centers across South Africa’s major cities and four Oasis Spas.

 In 2009, the Renewal Institute entered into a postgraduate bursary and trainee program with the International Skin and Beauty Academy and Isa Carstens Beauty Academy, providing bursaries to underprivileged therapists, who have achieved excellent academic standards in the first two years of their studies.
 In addition, each year the company "adopts" a welfare organization to assist.